KUTlime/Dividend-Calculator/README.md

-# .NET template
+# PSE Dividend Calculator

-> A .NET project template.
+> A simple Dividend calculator for PSE.